Morse-Bott cohomology from homological perturbation theory: Orientations and Local Systems

 \subsubsection{Orientations for flow homotopies}

-In applications, a flow homotopy from $\fH$ to $\fF$ usually comes from considering a time-dependent Floer equation with an extra $[0,1]_z$ parameter \cite[p.~414]{audin2014morse}, such that when $z=0$ the equation defines flow morphism $\fH$ and when $z=1$ the equation defines flow morphism $\fF$.
+In applications, a flow homotopy from $\fH$ to $\fF$ usually comes from considering a time-dependent Floer equation with an extra $[0,1]_z$ parameter \cite[p.~414]{audin2014morse}, such that when $z=0$, the equation defines the flow morphism $\fH$ and when $z=1$, the equation defines the flow morphism $\fF$.
 Hence we have the following definition.

-\begin{definition} Let $\fH,\fF$ be two flow premorphisms with orientation structures from $\cC$ to $\cD$.
-A flow homotopy $\sK$ between $\fH$ and $\fF$ is said to have a compatible orientation structure if the following holds. \begin{enumerate} \item There are $\Z_2$ graded line bundles $o^K_{i,j}$ over $K_{i,j}$.
-And over $\cK_{i,j}$ we have a grading preserving isomorphism
+\begin{definition} Let $\fH,\fF$ be two flow premorphisms with orientation structures from $\cC$ to $\cD$ with orientation structures compatible with that of $\cC$ and $\cD$.
+A flow homotopy $\sY$ between $\fH$ and $\fF$ is said to have a compatible orientation structure if the following holds. \begin{enumerate} \item There are $\Z/2$ graded line bundles $o^Y_{i,j}$ over $\cY_{i,j}$.
+Over $\cY_{i,j}$ we have a grading preserving isomorphism